aimms/how-to/Articles/338/338-viewing-schedules-different-scenarios.rst

 and similarly, the case for the schedule shown in the bottom Gantt Chart.

 This is simply a matter of element parameters selecting a value in  ``CurrentCaseSelection``.
-The scalar widget, for elements in ``AllCases`` shows the bare case name; so we don't have to do the number to name conversion ourselves here.
+The scalar widget, for elements in ``AllCases`` shows the case name; so we don't have to do the number-to-name conversion ourselves here.

 The element parameters are declared as follows: